routemaster/routemaster-chef/README.md

 1. Set up the VM on EC2 using the web interface or something
 2. When asked for "user data," give it the file in ec2/cloud.cfg
 3. Modify the top of `deploy.sh`, and then run it with `./deploy.sh`
+4. Incremental changes can be installed quicker with `./deploy.sh --update`